Xiuyuan-Chen/AutoEval-Video/README.md

 Welcome to submit your model results to [AutoEval-Video Leaderboard](https://huggingface.co/spaces/khhuiyh/AutoEval-Video_LeaderBoard/tree/main).
 If you discover a case where our rules have resulted in inaccurate evaluation, feel free to raise an issue here to inform us.
 Any changes in the rules will be reactivated on the leaderboard.

-## Offline Evaluation
+## Run Evaluation

-The evaluation script is provided in [eval.py](https://github.com/Xiuyuan-Chen/AutoEval-Video/eval.py).
-In order to conform to the script input format, you need to format your model output as JSON format, like [sample.json](https://github.com/Xiuyuan-Chen/AutoEval-Video/blob/main/sample.json).
-You can use the evaluation script as follows:
+Utilize our evaluation code, [eval.py](https://github.com/Xiuyuan-Chen/AutoEval-Video/eval.py), to generate output.json, which contains your model's evaluation results.
+Please ensure your model results are prepared in JSON format, similar to [sample.json](https://github.com/Xiuyuan-Chen/AutoEval-Video/blob/main/sample.json).
+Execute the following evaluation script:

 ```shell
 python3 eval.py --rule_path AutoEval-Video.json --pre_path <path_to_your_model_output> --output_dir ./results --ak <your_api_key>
 ```

-After the evaluation is finished, you can obtain the accuracy of each evaluation dimension in 'acc.txt' and also 'output.json' in 'results' folder.
-And, 'output.json' can be directly submitted to [AutoEval-Video Leaderboard](https://huggingface.co/spaces/khhuiyh/AutoEval-Video_LeaderBoard/tree/main).
+The output.json file contains the accuracy of each instance, while the acc.txt file documents the overall accuracy score.
+If you discover that any evaluation rules are not comprehensive, please feel free to submit an issue to us.
+We will refine the rules if there are identified problems.
+Additionally, the results on the leaderboard will be updated to reflect these changes.

 ## License